microsoft/ODBC-Specification/ODBC 4.0.md

 3. App calls SQLNextColumn to find out which column is available.
 Applications must not assume that the columns are returned in any particular order.
     -   Driver returns the ordinal of the available column
-    -   For row array sizes greater than 1, the row for which the column is available can be determined through the `SQL_ATTR_ROWS_FETCHED_PTR` statement attribute.
+    -   For rowset sizes greater than 1, the row for which the column is available can be determined through the `SQL_ATTR_ROWS_FETCHED_PTR` statement attribute.
 The client cannot assume that rows prior to the current value of `SQL_ATTR_ROWS_FETCHED_PTR` are complete until the entire fetch sequence has completed and SQLFetch or SQLNextColumn returns a value other than `SQL_DATA_AVAILABLE`.

 4. App optionally retrieves the data by calling SQLGetData, or by fetching the data on a nested handle for nested collections and structured columns.